rgirodon/pronoApp/src/main/resources/README.md

-# Pronostico
+# PronoClub

-Pronostico lets you forecast the scores of football games.
+PronoClub lets you forecast the scores of football games.

-You can join a public league, with all the games administration handled by Pronostico team.
+You can join a public league, with all the games administration handled by PronoClub team.

 You can also build a private league, and you will then have the responsibility of inviting your fiends, administering the games, computing the points...